 According to RII values, the positive impact on productivity of "experience in construction" and "dexterity" is very high (RII > 0.80).
-All other assessed influences were high (0.60 \leq RII < 0.80).
+All other assessed influences were high ($0.60 \le RII < 0.80$).
 The order of magnitude of the positive impact of good worker traits on labor productivity is similar to the order of magnitude of the negative impact on productivity if those traits are lacking.
-Spearman's rank correlation coefficient between positive and negative influence is $r{\underline{s'}} = 0.8$, (a very good correlation between the rank of positive and negative action is when $r{\underline{s'}} > 0.76$ [168].)
-On average, according to all respondents, the positive impact of possession of all assessed characteristics is greater than the negative impact due to their absence (from 16.4% to 40.2%).
-The most pronounced difference is the magnitude of the positive and negative impact of the worker's experience, which shows that respondents believe that the lack of experience can be compensated in some way (such as including an experienced worker next to inexperienced workers).
+Spearman's rank correlation coefficient between positive and negative influence is $r{s'} = 0.8$, (a very good correlation between the rank of positive impact of possession of all assessed characteristics is greater than the negative impact due to their absence (from 16.4% to 40.2%).
+The most pronounced difference is the magnitude of the lack of experience can be compensated in some way (such as including an experienced worker next to inexperienced workers).
 The smallest difference between a positive impact and a negative impact is related to workers morale/morality (since the lack of this characteristic cannot be compensated).